US envoy says climate summit can yield ‘enormous progress’

-MILAN (AP) — U.S. climate envoy John Kerry said Saturday he thinks “enormous progress” can be made at upcoming U.N. climate talks in Scotland but more governments must come up with concrete commitments in the next 30 days.
+MILAN (AP) — U.S. climate envoy John Kerry said Saturday he thinks “enormous progress” can be made at the upcoming U.N. climate talks in Scotland but more governments must come up with concrete commitments in the next 30 days.

-Kerry attended a preparatory meeting in Milan where delegates from around the world sought to identify where progress can be made before the U.N.
-Climate Change Conference of the Parties starts in Glasgow on Oct.
+Kerry attended a preparatory meeting in Milan where delegates from around the world sought to identify where progress can be made before the U.N. climate change starts in Glasgow on Oct.
 31.

 The 12-day summit aims to secure more ambitious commitments to limit global warming to well below 2 degrees Celsius with a goal of keeping it to 1.5 degrees Celsius compared to pre-industrial levels.
 The event also is focused on mobilizing financing and protecting vulnerable communities and natural habitats.